A-C-A-F/Building-Statistical-Models-in-R-Linear-Regression/README.md

 - __Task 9:__ Assumptions Check: Diagnostic Plots
 - __Task 10:__ Multiple Regression

-### The codes and result can be found at the "Building-Statistical-Models-in-R-Linear-Regression.docx".
+### The Book Code can be found at the document "Building-Statistical-Models-in-R-Linear-Regression.docx".